m-rtijn/argostime/README.md

 Argostimè is a web-app to keep an eye on prices in webshops.
 The name is derived from Argos, the mythical giant with a hundred eyes, and "timè", Greek for price.

-Argostimè is based on Flask and SQLAlchemy and has a modular structure so new shops can be added easily.
+Argostimè is requires Python 3.10 (or later) and is based on Flask and SQLAlchemy.
+Argostimè has a modular structure so new shops can be added easily.

 The "official" version of Argostimè is available at [argostime.mrtijn.nl](https://argostime.mrtijn.nl/).